MeeperMogle/youtubefixes/README.md

+# Script has been discontinued in favour of smaller scripts and the recommendation to use extensions such as Magic Actions

 - (NEW!)
 Bound Enter and Spacebar to Play/Pause the video (no scrolling on Spacebar!).
 - Customize the size of the YouTube player - save the change.
 - Optional Watched-functionality!
 Also increased performance.